virgilianshailer/lorebook-creator/README.md

 **1.4.0**
 - Added **Load LoreBook** — import an existing SillyTavern World Info JSON back into the editor to continue or refine it, with a choice to replace or merge into your current entries.
 - Added **Reconstruct Fields** — on the Entries tab, analyze the current/imported entries and auto-fill the Overview / World / Lore fields.
 Pairs with Load LoreBook so imported books get a full high-level description.
 Locked fields are never overwritten.
+- Added **custom categories** — define your own entry category by name; it becomes a reusable one-click button (with a small × to remove it) so you can keep adding entries of that category without retyping.
+Custom categories found in imported LoreBooks are surfaced as buttons too.
 - Fixed **Expand (+5)** in Simple mode generating entries without trigger keywords; the expansion prompt now requests the full entry structure, matching the main generator.

 ---